Oftatkofta/pixelpi/README.md

 This is a collection of python scripts that run animations and games on a 16x16 matrix of WS2812B LEDs (aka Neopixel).
 The project is inspired by and compatible to Jeremy Williams' [Game Frame](http://ledseq.com).

+The code has also been ported to Python 3.

 ## Hardware

 Since I'm cheap I only buy what I absolutely have to.
 One of those things was laser cut cardboard inserts, because it is impossible to get right by hand (I tried...a lot).
 My original plan was to manually cut the PVC board for this, but it has to be completely straight, otherwise it just looks bad.
 The grid design .pdf file is available in the /readme directory of the repo.